NathanHarrington/dotfiles/README.md

     Right click icons on taskbar, remove.
     Right click the word menu, remove the text, change to custom icon.

+    Go to accessibility, make sure "Enable Zoom" is on.
+Make sure mouse wheel modifier is disabled - use keyboard shortcut instead.

     (in dotfiles)
     cp .bashrc ~/